christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 import resource_loading from "./resource_loading.png";

 reveal.js is an open source HTML presentation framework.
+It can be recommended if you are proficient with web technologies and have a heart for programmatic approaches.
-I used it for a couple of presentations, replacing PowerPoint for me.
+I used it for a couple of presentations as a PowerPoint replacement.
-This article sums up my experiences and gives templates and advice to get you started.
+This article sums up my experiences shows how the most important tasks can be achieved and then explains my custom method of using reveal.js.
-Generally reveal.js is something for you if you are proficient with web technologies and have a heart for programmatic approaches.
+If you're interested in bash, it also explains the automation scripts used.

 ### Table of Contents
 ```toc